iam-sysop/make-filezilla/build-fz-client.md

 cd ..
 ```
 ## **COMPILE FILEZILLA**
 > Under WSL, path issues cause GCC's objdump to pull in too many DLLs for export.
-A .patch file is [available here](https://gist.github.com/thecarnie/88d256c5d007cebd40a31f14a948006a/raw/aa06f2e9fb2249d13df9908f3ece7b74370b637c/patch-filezilla-Makefile.am.patch) that resolves this issue against v3.55.1 and up of the code so that DLLs are properly dumped for linking, as well as collecting for the installer package.
+A .patch file is [available here](https://raw.githubusercontent.com/thecarnie/make-filezilla/main/patches/patch-filezilla-Makefile.am.patch) that resolves this issue against v3.55.1 and up of the code so that DLLs are properly dumped for linking, as well as collecting for the installer package.
 Patch must be applied before `autoreconf`. **WARNING**: verify patch against local file before applying - updates to filezilla source may affect patch.
-Visual here: https://gist.github.com/thecarnie/88d256c5d007cebd40a31f14a948006a
+Visual here: https://github.com/thecarnie/make-filezilla/blob/main/patches/patch-filezilla-Makefile.am.patch
+> If you wish to make use of precompiled headers, the following patch is required to overcome MinGW GCC-10 dumpversion output readible by `configure`.
+A .patch file is [available here](https://raw.githubusercontent.com/thecarnie/make-filezilla/main/patches/patch-filezilla-configure.ac-mingw-pch.patch) that resolves this issue and allows `configure` to properly detect a valid compiler and use precompiled headers.
+Patch must be applied before `autoreconf`. **WARNING**: verify patch against local file before applying - updates to filezilla source may affect patch.
+Visual here: https://github.com/thecarnie/make-filezilla/blob/main/patches/patch-filezilla-configure.ac-mingw-pch.patch
 ```shell
 cd filezilla